-ISSUE BRIEF January 2023
+ISSUE BRIEF June 2023

-Sequestration of Bond and Tax Credit Payments
+Sequestration of Bond And Tax Credit Payments

-- The American Public Power Association (APPA) strongly supports legislation to end the threat of sequestration of federal payments related to Build America Bonds (BAB) and refundable direct payment energy tax credits. - APPA believes that sequestration of payments to BAB issuers and other direct payments bonds is tantamount to a breach of contract for financial deals negotiated more than a decade ago. - APPA believes that the threat of sequestration of refundable direct payment tax credits needlessly clouds investment decisions for public power utilities and rural electric cooperatives, which collectively serve nearly 30 percent of the nation's retail customers.
+- The American Public Power Association (APPA) strongly supports legislation to end the threat of sequestration of federal payments related to Build America Bonds (BABs) and refundable elective payment energy tax credits. - APPA believes that sequestration of payments to BAB issuers and other direct payments bonds is tantamount to a breach of contract for financial deals negotiated more than a decade ago. - APPA believes that the threat of sequestration of refundable elective payment tax credits needlessly clouds investment decisions for public power utilities and rural electric cooperatives, which collectively serve nearly 30 percent of the nation's retail customers.